eternnoir/pyTelegramBotAPI/README.md

 bot = TeleBot("TOKEN")
 ```
-*Note: Make sure to actually replace TOKEN with our own API token.*
+*Note: Make sure to actually replace TOKEN with your own API token.*

 After that declaration, we need to register some so-called message handlers.
 Message handlers define filters which a message must pass.
 If a message passes the filter, the decorated function is called and the incoming message is passed as an argument.